 Acts 15:23-28 “…and they sent this letter by them, "The apostles and the brethren who are elders, to the brethren in Antioch and Syria and Cilicia who are from the Gentiles, greetings….
 For it seemed good to the Holy Spirit and to us to lay upon [Gentile Christians] no greater burden than these essentials…”

-Via the Holy Spirit the Christian Gentiles were given, then and now, a different standard than that expected of the Messianic Israelites—represented by circumcision.
+Via the Holy Spirit, the Christian Gentiles were given, then and now, a different standard than that expected of the Messianic Israelites—represented by the issue of circumcision.
 This different standard seems to be similar to the seven Noahide laws that are considered binding on the Gentiles by Orthodox Jews today.

-Supporting the differentiation between Messianic Israelites and Christian Gentiles today is Paul's act, in Act 16, of circumcising Timothy, because his mother was Jewish, making him Jewish.
+Supporting the differentiation between Messianic Israelites and Christian Gentiles today is Paul's act, in Acts 16, of circumcising Timothy because his mother was Jewish, making him Jewish.
+In Acts 21, Paul affirms his adherence to Jewish laws and customs and differentiates that from what is expected of the Gentile believers.
 This occurs after the Jerusalem Conference.
-Messianic Israelites, in Paul's understanding, were required to follow the laws of Moses but no so of the Christian Gentiles.
+Messianic Israelites, in Paul's understanding, were required to follow the laws of Moses but not so of the Christian Gentiles.

 That God is not finished with Israel is obvious from the words of the archangel Gabriel to Daniel: